 NeuronicWorks Inc. will establish our commitment by concentrating in these areas:

 a) Communication: We will ensure to consider peoples’ disabilities when communicating with them.
-We will ensure to identify and establish a method of communication that Is best suitable and accommodative for the individual.
+We will ensure to identify and establish a method of communication that is suitably the best and most accommodating for the individual.
 Any team member whom communicates with Those shall be given the appropriate training and guidance on how to communicate and interact with people with various types of disabilities.

 b) Telephone Services: Team members shall be trained to communicate with customers, clients and applicants over the telephone in clear and plain language and will demonstrate patience if any customer may be experiencing difficulty in understanding the conversation or expressing themselves.